 However the rider has their exhaust fashioned, every rider is susceptible to an exhaust leak.
 Exhaust leaks can be tricky to diagnose because it has to do with gases which are hard to see.

 How can you tell if a motorcycle has an exhaust leak?
 The best ways to tell if a motorcycle has an exhaust leak is by first listening to any unusual popping sounds coming from the headers as well as a strong smell of exhaust.
-You can also try using a paper towel or some other light object and hover it over the exhaust to see if it flaps from a leak.
+You can also try using soapy water or a light object like a paper towel and hover it over the exhaust to see if it flaps from a leak.

 I personally am no stranger to exhaust leaks on my motorcycles.
 I’ve owned 13 of them and often ran into this issue.
 This article will explain exactly how you can diagnose an exhaust leak, how to fix it, and other information you’ll probably want to know.